Ireland beaten by Zimbabwe in final T20

 Ireland struggled in response with opener Paul Stirling out for 19 while Neil Rock top-scored with 22.

-The Irish needed six from the final ball to win with one wicket left but Josh Little was run out.
+The Irish needed six from the final ball to win with one wicket left, but Josh Little was run out.

-Zimbabwe won the toss and batted first but they were reduced to 3-2 before skipper Ervine steadied the innings and his 67 from 57 balls proved crucial.
+Zimbabwe won the toss and batted first, but were reduced to 3-2 before skipper Ervine steadied the innings and his 67 from 57 balls proved crucial.

 Dion Myers added 27 while Mark Adair was the best of the Irish bowlers with 3-23.